 Learn about cutting-edge chemistry research at GW and get started with research!
 CHEM 2199 is a 1.0 credit hour seminar course that will introduce you to current research in the Chemistry Department.
 Each week, a different chemistry faculty member will present their research and answer questions.
 Toward the end of the semester, you will select a professor to engage with further to learn more about their research program and to shadow a researcher in their lab.

 Offered in fall semesters.
 Prerequisite: CHEM 1112 or consent of the instructor.
 Contact Professor Meisel for more information at [email protected].

-"Through the generous Madeleine Reines Jacobs scholarship, I spent a summer devoted to the study of chemistry and organic synthesis.
+Spencer said of his chemistry research project: "Through the generous Madeleine Reines Jacobs scholarship, I spent a summer devoted to the study of chemistry and organic synthesis.
 More importantly, I solidified my plans for a future career in pharmaceutical science and research.
-Thank you for this incredible opportunity!" by Spencer Bystrom
+Thank you for this incredible opportunity!"

 How Research Benefits You

 As an undergraduate researcher, you will work side by side with graduate students and faculty in our light-filled modern labs.